^

 • Vitamin H – takes part in carbohydrate-fat metabolism, improves the structure of the dermis, nails and hair.

-1. 20-40 years old - retinol, B vitamins, tocopherol, PP, ascorbic acid, as well as lecithin, vitamin N and essential phospholipids.
+1. 20-40 years – retinol, B vitamins, tocopherol, PP, ascorbic acid, as well as lecithin, vitamin N and essential phospholipids.

-3. Over 55 years old - at this age, the ability to produce vitamin D decreases, so you should take care of additional sources of its intake.
-To slow down the aging process and maintain the health of the reproductive system, vitamins A, E, C, B12, N are needed.
+3. Over 55 years old – at this age, the ability to produce vitamin D decreases, so you should take care of additional sources of its intake.
+To slow down the aging process and maintain the health of the reproductive system, vitamins A, E, C, B12, N are necessary.

 Physiotherapy treatment

-Useful properties of physiotherapy:
+Benefits of physiotherapy:

 • Destroys pathogenic flora.